When you write your resume, the contact information section might not be your main concern.

 A good way to keep your resume concise while still giving employers access to a comprehensive list of your achievements is by adding your LinkedIn URL to your resume.

-If hiring managers need more information about you before deciding to invite you to an interview, they can easily take a look at your LinkedIn profile.
+If hiring managers need more information about you before deciding to invite you to an interview, they can look at your LinkedIn profile.

 Website or portfolio